 - If possible, execute RHAMT against the source code instead of the archives.
-This eliminates the need to decompile additional JARs and archives. - Specify a comma-separated list of the packages to be evaluated by RHAMT using the -packages argument on the RHAMT_HOME/bin/rhamt-cli command line.
-If you omit this argument, RHAMT will decompile everything, which has a big impact on performance. - Specify the --excludeTags argument where possible to exclude them from processing. - Avoid decompiling and analyzing any unnecessary packages and files, such as proprietary packages or included dependencies.
-For additional information, see Configure RHAMT to Exclude Files and Packages. - Increase your ulimit when analyzing large applications.
+This eliminates the need to decompile additional JARs and archives. - Specify a comma-separated list of the packages to be evaluated by RHAMT using the -- packages argument on the RHAMT_HOME/bin/rhamt-cli command line.
+If you omit this argument, RHAMT will decompile everything, which has a big impact on performance. - Specify the --excludePackages and --excludeTags arguments where possible to exclude them from processing. - Add additional proprietary packages that should not be processed to the ignore/proprietary.package-ignore.txt file in the RHAMT distribution directory.
+RHAMT can still find the references to the packages in the application source code, but avoids the need to decompile and analyze the proprietary classes. - Increase your ulimit when analyzing large applications.
 See this Red Hat Knowledgebase article for instructions on how to do this for Red Hat Enterprise Linux. - If you have access to a server that has better resources than your laptop or desktop machine, you may want to consider running RHAMT on that server.